 - 1. Runners must park below the gate to the Nature Center in the gravel parking area. - 2.
 On race day there will be a parking attendant to direct cars to park along the roadside. - 3.
 Parking at the Makiki Recreation area is limited. - 4.
 Crew access is at aid stations only. - 5.
 There are several houses along the roadway fronting the Nature Center.
 Please limit the amount of travel during the nighttime hours.
 The Division of Forestry has advised us that only necessary traffic will be allowed to pass through the front gate after hours as the park need to be secured. - 6.
-Parking at Paradise Park will not be allowed until after 9 a.m. on Saturday morning.
-After that parking is available down in the neighborhood below the aid station.
-Failure to comply could result in disqualification of your runner.
+Parking at Paradise Park will not be allowed until after 9 a.m. on January 13.
+Parking is available down in the neighborhood below the aid station.
 After 9 a.m. parking will be more readily available.
-Crews are not allowed at the Paradise

-Park aid station on the first loop.
 The initial rush of crews after the start at the first aid station makes it difficult for our volunteers to get adequately prepared.
 So please help us out in this endeavor and obey the request.
-Failure to do so may result in the disqualification of your runner.

-2010 Race Team and Volunteers
+2007 Race Team and Volunteers

-Race Directors: John Salmonson & Jeff Huff
+Race Directorate: John Salmonson, Jeff Huff, Mike Garcia, Don Fallis, Vernon Char, Patricia Carroll, Joel Jenkins and PJ

+Salmonson.

 Start/Finish Line Coordinator: John Salmonson

-Nuuanu Aid Coordinator: Bob & Barbi McAllaster
+Nuuanu Aid Coordinator: Mike Garcia

-Paradise Park Aid Coordinator: Vernon Char, Rex Vlcek, & Rob Lahoe
+Paradise Park Aid Coordinator: Vernon Char

-Publicity & Trail Marking: Don Fallis

-Awards PJ Salmonson & Cheryl Loomis

-Medical Joel Jenkins

-Race Registrar PJ Salmonson

 Websites: Stan Jensen: H.U.R.T.
-Trail 100 , Bob McAllaster: www.hurt100trailrace
+Trail 100, Bob McAllaster: http://hurthawaii.blogs.com/